vmware/vSphere-machine-learning-extension/docs/introduction/mlops.rst

 MLOps with Kubeflow
 ===================

-The Freestone Kubeflow distribution includes the core Kubeflow components and new components designed for the vSphere platform.
+The Kubeflow on vSphere distribution includes the core Kubeflow components and new components designed for the vSphere platform.
 Together with key Kubeflow add-on components and several other open source software, they form an enterprise ready machine learning operations (MLOps) platform.
 It is optimized for the VMware vSphere platform.

 Google published a `MLOps maturity model <https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning>`__, which describes the level of automation in the key steps of MLOps including Data Extraction, Data Analysis, Data Preparation, Model Training, Model Evaluation, Model Validation, Model Serving and Model Monitoring.

-The Freestone Kubeflow platform includes most of the key components for achieving the highest level of MLOps maturity, as illustrated in the figure below.
+The Kubeflow on vSphere platform includes most of the key components for achieving the highest level of MLOps maturity, as illustrated in the figure below.

 .. image:: ../_static/mlops-components.png